-This reminds me of a discussion which often arises in animist circles about our use of the word “nature,” a concept for which many indigenous cultures do not have a word, as the existence of the word itself implies that there is something that is not nature.
+This experience relates to a discussion which often arises in animist circles about our use of the word “nature”, a concept for which many indigenous cultures do not have a word, as the existence of the word itself implies that there is something that is not nature.
 Are human beings and our creations part of nature?
 On one level, yes, absolutely.
 And yet, there is a sense in which our creations, our artifices (read, artificial), are separate from nature—at least from wild nature.
-And this is true of us as well, because as surely as we construct buildings and roads and computers, we construct our selves.
-Somehow, we are both a part of nature and separate from it.
+And this is true of us as well, because our artifices can make us feel like we ourselves are separate from nature.

 “We are obliged to preserve the concept of the ‘otherness’ of God [or the gods] from ourselves even though we cannot use it without distorting or at least wrongly stressing it. […] It is an otherness which not only does not exclude but positively (just because it is what it is) includes and demands oneness—a oneness, indeed, which is actually more real and intimate than what we would normally describe as identification.”